hydrology-tep/documentation/source/quick-start-manual/qsm3.rst

 Share Data and Results
 ~~~~~~~~~~~~~~~~~~~~~~

-During the process described from Section 2.1. until 2.3., it is possible to share each step with other HTEP users.
+During the process described from Section 2.3.1.1. until 2.3.1.3, it is possible to share each step with other HTEP users.
 Most important features are the ability to share your Data Packages and your job results.
 The |share| icon indicates you can share something.
-For a Data Package this icon can be found as explained in Section 2.1. point 10 (Figure 4).
+For a Data Package this icon can be found as explained in step 10 of Section 2.3.1.1 (Figure 4).
 For a successful job this icon can be found on the top, as indicated in Figure 8.

 1. Figure 9 shows the share pop-up.